vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

 ![image](/assets/2025-02-13/040.png)

-In the list item editor we choose the attributes to be displayed.
+In the list item editor, we choose the attributes to be displayed.
 In our case, we only add the title and the due date.
-We also place a button on the item that lets the user set a list item to `done`.
+We also place a button on the item that lets the user set a list item to "Done."

 ![image](/assets/2025-02-13/050.png)

 Let's look behind the code of the **Done** button.
 In Building Blocks, there are several blocks that manipulate To Do list items.
 In our case, we set "task completed" to true.
 The ID of the task is accessible from the menu.
 It refers to the current instance of the styled list item.
-So we need to connect those two blocks and combine it to a single command, followed by a refresh of the list.
+So, we need to connect those two blocks and combine them into a single command, followed by a refresh of the list.

 ![image](/assets/2025-02-13/060.png)